metashell/metashell/README.md

     * `mkdir bin`
     * `cd bin`
     * `cmake ..`
-        * Note: if you don't want to link staticly against libclang, you need to add `-DCLANG_STATIC=false` to the above command line.
+        * Note: if you don't want to link statically against libclang, you need to add `-DCLANG_STATIC=false` to the above command line.
     * `make`
     * To install it on the host run `make install` as root.
 * To generate an installer package (.dmg):
-    * Install the appropriate version of "Auxilary tools for Xcode" which contains the PackageMaker compiler.
-On Mavericks this will be the 2012 late july version.
+    * Install the appropriate version of "Auxiliary tools for Xcode" which contains the PackageMaker compiler.
+On Mavericks this will be the 2012 late July version.
     * `cpack`

 ## Getting started